How To Develop A Recruitment Strategy That Hires Fast

 Offer letter template prepared HR Drafted and reviewed in advance

-Send the written offer letter the same day as the verbal offer, not the next morning.
-Set a signing deadline of 48 to 72 hours.
+Send the written offer letter the same day as the verbal offer — not the next morning.
+Set a signing deadline of 48–72 hours.
 Anything longer gives candidates time to use your offer as leverage with their current employer or another company in their pipeline.

 Once the offer is signed, confirm the start date in writing immediately and send the candidate a short note outlining what to expect before day one.
 Most companies lose candidates between offer signing and the first morning simply because all communication disappears.

-Treat the pre-boarding window as an active part of your hiring process, not dead air.
+Treat the pre-boarding window as an active part of your recruitment strategy — not dead air.
 Send a welcome message within 48 hours of the signed offer.
-Confirm logistics, introduce who they’ll hear from next, and give them one clear contact for any questions that come up.
-Candidates who feel connected before they start show up on day one ready to contribute rather than still wondering if they made the right call.
+Confirm logistics, introduce who they’ll hear from next, and give them one clear contact for any questions.
+Candidates who feel connected before they start show up on day one ready to contribute — rather than still wondering if they made the right call.

 A signed offer letter doesn’t mean the hire is complete.
-Onboarding is where new employees decide whether they made the right call, and most companies handle it poorly.
-Rushed logistics, missing equipment, and unclear expectations in the first week send a clear signal to your new hire: we weren’t ready for you.
-That impression is hard to undo, and it directly increases early turnover that sends you right back to sourcing again.
-Understanding how to develop a recruitment strategy that sticks means treating onboarding as the final critical stage of the process, not an afterthought that starts on day one.
+Onboarding is where new employees decide whether they made the right call.
+Most companies handle it poorly.
+Rushed logistics, missing equipment, and unclear expectations in the first week send a clear message: we weren’t ready for you.
+That impression is hard to undo.
+Moreover, it directly increases early turnover — sending you right back to sourcing.
+A recruitment strategy that sticks treats onboarding as the final critical stage of the process, not an afterthought.

 Use this pre-boarding checklist to cover the essentials: